insberr/insberr/README.md

 ## Links
 - [Website](https://insberr.github.io/) My website.
 I plan on redoing it later
-- [About Me](https://insberr.github.io/profile) My bio.
-Its a working progress right now.
-- [Chat Discord Server](https://discord.gg/gRMbZyU) This is my main discord server.
+- [Discord Server](https://discord.gg/gRMbZyU) This is my discord server.
 It's a place to chat I guess
-- [Dev Discord Server](https://discord.gg/PSNKV6EB9A) This is my developement discord server
 - [Twitter](https://twitter.com/insberr) Using Twitter is like being a bird in a cage
 - [npm](https://www.npmjs.com/~insberr) There isnt much there at the moment

 ## Projects

 ### My current projects:
+- Secret Project

+### ....
 - [website](https://insberr.github.io) Redesigning my website and adding an about me page.
 - [vhiven](https://github.com/insberr/vhiven)